Prosecco and Petals

 As an approximate gauge, it is worth having one litre per ten wedding guests.
 The amount of confetti collected or bought does not have to follow exact proportions as some guests will naturally get more than others.

-For a weddings with over 100 guests, there is no need to go over eight litres as it is doubtful that all guests will need to be throwing confetti.
+For a wedding with over 100 guests, there is no need to go over eight litres as it is doubtful that all guests will need to be throwing confetti.